 The three main fields of underweter acoustics are propagation, scattering, and ambient noise.
-Aspects of each of them fields are discussed, with a view to emphaking the surprising nature of some of the result that have been obtained, and also to scalible why exceeding anothern base not been solved.
+Appendix of some of the result that have been obtained, and also to scalible why example nature of some of the result that have been obtained, and also to scalible why example notibers have not been solved.
 The topics covered include: scattering by bubbles and fah bladders, deep scattering layers; and wind-generated ambient noise.